JunkeXu/111/README.md

 ## Packages

-### Install the tensorflow and keras

-In the newly created virtual environment tf1, install the two libraries using the following command.
+In the newly created virtual environment tf1, install libraries using the following command.

 pip install tensorflow==1.14.0